cavaunpeu/willwolf.io-source/content/articles/mean-field-variational-bayes.md

     return E
 ```

-Next, it was not immediately obvious to me how and why we're able to introduce a second integral sign on line 3 of the derivation above.
+- It was not immediately obvious to me how and why we're able to introduce a second integral sign on line 3 of the derivation above.
 Notwithstanding, the reason is quite simple; a simple exercise of nested for-loops is illustrative.

-Before beginning, we remind the definition of an integral, in code.
-In the simplest example, $\int{ydx}$ can be written as:
+Before beginning, we remind the definition of an integral in code.
+In its simplest example, $\int{ydx}$ can be written as:

 ```python
 x = np.linspace(lower_lim, upper_lim, n_ticks)